ariu-m/xgboost_crossvalidation_Aref/README.md

 in main.py file we should import data and create an instance of model. then specify the cross validation configuration:

+note:
+every parameter start with `cv_` become a parameter for crossvalidation method and it not limited to the below parametrs. every parameter start with `split_` become a parameter for train_test_split method and it not limited to the below parametrs.

 #### configuration

 | Parameter | Type     | Description                |